waylund/04-trails-app/README.md

 Welcome to Boulder React Coding Night's Trail Hazard App, an app to report and track hazards on trails throughout the area.

 The app is built with React/Redux using React Boilerplate to create new components, containers, routes, etc. This helps us keep consistency across the project.
-The backend/data storage design is yet to be decided so we are currently using mock data.
+The backend/database design is yet to be decided so we are currently using mock data.

 View our current mock-ups of the Trail Hazard App: [Mock-Ups](https://docs.google.com/drawings/d/1WIgBM3Nk-TmnEEfSPlwT2iLMjHFbr_tuZHi_pez7u5M/edit)